Close-up of raindrops on an RV window with a blurred view of a remote campsite in the background.

 Heavy or prolonged rainfall, like those monsoon rains, can lead to flooding or muddy conditions around your RV, potentially trapping your vehicle or damaging the site, so selecting a campsite with good drainage.
 Look for slightly elevated ground or gravelly and sandy terrain.
 Avoid low-lying areas or dry washes prone to flash floods, especially in desert regions.
 People get caught up in washes more often than you would think.
 Also, remember that muddy conditions can make towing or driving hazardous, so take extra care.
 Don’t take any unnecessary risks.

-Waterproofing is essential; ensure your RV’s seals, windows, and roof are in good condition to prevent leaks, and consider using awnings, tarps, or rainflys to create dry outdoor spaces, though these must be securely anchored to withstand heavy winds.
+Waterproofing is essential; ensure your RV’s seals, windows, and roof are in good condition to prevent leaks, and consider using awnings, tarps, or rainflies to create dry outdoor spaces, though these must be securely anchored to withstand heavy winds.
 It’s also a good idea to have a tarp for covering the roof and possibly down the windows in the event of a leak, just like pictured below.

 After having gotten the older RV, I was working on moving over when the window had sprung a bad leak, so I tarped the roof and over the window.